ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 ### Message structures

-Becuase the C\# proxy class is used by the MS-FSSHTTP-FSSHTTPB test suite and MS-WOPI test suite.
+Becuase the C\# proxy class is used by the MS-FSSHTTP-FSSHTTPB test suite and the MS-WOPI test suite.
 So the C\# proxy class is defined in the common library.

 Adapter